doug7410/postit-app/rails_lesson3_quiz.md

         render new_post_path
       end

+EDIT: After reading the solution: When rendering and you want to quickly display a message on the view template, we can use flash.now.
+Whatever message you pass to flash.now will be displayed in the same render request.

 In this example, if @post.save doesn't work there will be errors added to the @post object and when `new_post_path` is rendered, the view will be able to access them on the @post object like this

       <% @post.errors.full_messages.each do |msg| %>